minhtuan2000/sparkify/README.md

-# Churn predicion with Sparkify
+# Churn predicion with Spark

 Sparkify is a fictional music stream service created by [Udacity](https://www.udacity.com/) for the capstone project of the Data Scientist Nanodegree.
 The goal of this project is to predict the churn rate of users on the platform.